sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 * 4-month leases are harder to come by than Waterloo
 * Paying the first months rent in full by certified check is common
 * Bring enough money for first month's rent and security
-* Cashing a Canadian cheque in the US takes a long time (even if it's a USD account)--cash is recommended
+* Cashing a Canadian cheque in the U.S. takes a long time (even if it's a U.S.D. account)--cash is recommended
 * Sometimes you can get your stipend ahead of time if you already have an American bank account.
 Note that if you get your stipend in December for